TheMrityunjayPathak/Feature-Engineering/README.md

 ---

 ### Principal Component Analysis
-- PCA reduces the number of dimensions in large datasets to principal components that retain most of the original information.
+- It reduces the number of dimensions in a large dataset by retaining most of the original information.
-- It does this by transforming potentially correlated variables into a smaller set of variables called principal components.
+- It does so by transforming potentially correlated variables into a smaller set of variables called principal components.

 ### Example
 ```python